JamesaurusRexx/advent-2/documentation/README.md

 ![The first iteration of the Advent 2](images/OpenRocket%201.png) Above is the most effective design I could create without a majority of the physical components.
 I expect to slowly develop a more precise and effective design as the parts ship in and allow me to measure exact mass.
 Below is the full OpenRocket simulation data (assuming ~65g for the avionics, which is a guesstimate).
 ![OpenRocket Data](images/OpenRocket%202.png)

+As I wait for each part to arrive, the next goal is to finish the coding and complete the avionics sled.
+This includes the physical components of the Arduino board and sled, along with the code to be fed into the board prior to the first launches.
+The Advent 2 will include an accelerometer, barometer, and an SD card for data storage.
+The goal of these instruments is to create functional data from the launch.